|

 marks are a good start, but the most important thing is to look

-to as the master sculptor of the Art
+is frequently referred to as the master sculptor of the Art

 Deco period, but others such as Preiss and Poertzal are also